 Frequently Asked Questions

-Grassi Refrigeration is Walla Walla, WA is proud to serve customers from across the Valley with a range of HVAC and electrical services.
+Grassi Refrigeration is Walla Walla, WA is proud to serve customers from across the Valley with a range of HVAC services.
 Since our beginning in 1958, we have been committed to providing our customers with the highest level of residential and commercial services.
-We provide a range of services to home and businesses owners throughout the area including heating and cooling repair, equipment installation, routine maintenance plans, electrical services, and more.
+We provide a range of services to home and businesses owners throughout the area including heating and cooling repair, equipment installation, routine maintenance plans, and more.

 Our goal is build long-lasting, quality relationships with our customers.
 We are proud to be the team our customers confidently refer their friends and family to.
 We are an authorized dealer of Carrier products.
 As part of our commitment to our customers, we have taken some time to answer some frequently asked questions about filters and energy efficiency ratings.
 We hope you find the information below helpful.